HCL-TECH-SOFTWARE/lib-tcp-server/README.md

 - **defaultHandlingOfReceivedMessages**:boolean
 If true, all incoming TCP messages are assumed to be string-encoded JSON objects according to the format described below.
 Set to false if you wish to implement your own custom handling of incoming messages.
 - **maxWaitForReply**:integer
 The max number of milliseconds to wait for the Model RealTime application to reply to a request for sending or invoking an event to it.
 If the TCPServer doesn't get a confirmation from the application within the specified time limit, it will assume that the Model RealTime application failed to receive the event and return an error message.
+- **maxSupportedClient**:integer
+The maximum number of supported client.
+This configuration is not available on POCO based release while available in master branch.
+This configuration requires Model RealTime release 12.0.2 or later.
 - **port**:integer
 The TCP port in the Model RealTime application used for incoming messages.
 - **remoteHost**:string